Los Angeles Chargers vs. Dallas Cowboys NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Last year, Los Angeles' games finished over 55 points scored, its current matchup's over/under, eight (out of 16) times.
+- Los Angeles and its opponent combined to score over 55 points, the current matchup's point total, in eight of 16 games last season.

-- Seven of Dallas' 16 games last season went over 55 total points scored.
+- Last season, seven of Dallas' 16 games had a combined total of more than 55 points scored.

-- The Chargers and the Cowboys combined to average 6.3 less points per game a season ago than the over/under of 55 set for this game.
+- These two teams averaged a combined 48.7 points per game a season ago, 6.3 less points than the total of 55 set for this game.

-- Opponents of these teams averaged a combined 56.2 points per game last season, 1.2 more than the point total in this game.
+- Opponents of the two teams averaged a combined 1.2 more points per game last season (56.2) than this matchup's total of 55 points.

-- The average over/under the Chargers had set in matchups last year was 7.8 fewer points than this outing's point total.
+- The Chargers' average point total in matchups last year was 47.2, 7.8 points below the total in this game.

-- Cowboys games in 2020 averaged an over/under of 48.9 points, 6.1 less than the point total in this matchup.
+- The average total in Cowboys games in 2020 was 6.1 less points than the point total of 55 in this outing.

 Chargers stats and trends